|Extent of IFRS application||Status||Additional Information|

 If yes, how does that process work?

 IFRS Standards are part of the Russian accounting and reporting regulation: Federal Laws 208-FZ On Consolidated Financial Statements and 402-FZ On Accounting.
+These Laws are available for download (in English) on the MOF's 'Accounting and Auditing' page.
 Law No. 208-FZ states that IFRS Standards and Interpretations of IFRS Standards issued by the IFRS Foundation and endorsed by the MoF in consultation with the Central Bank of the Russian Federation shall be applied in Russia.